MundoAndino Home : Andes Argentina Guide at MundoAndino

 On 3 April 1905, five Italian immigrants gathered in the Plaza Solis, located in the heart of the La Boca neighborhood of Buenos Aires.

-Esteban Baglietto, Alfredo Scarpatti, Santiago Sana, and brothers Juan and Teodoro Farenga founded Boca Juniors, the use of English language in team names was commonplace, as British railroad workers had originally introduced football into Argentina.
+Esteban Baglietto, Alfredo Scarpati, Santiago Sana, and brothers Juan and Teodoro Farenga founded Boca Juniors.
+The use of English language in football team names was commonplace, as British railway workers had originally introduced association football into Argentina.

 First Match: April 21, 1905. vs. Mariano Moreno.